keijiro/Pugrad/README.md

 ![photo](https://i.imgur.com/t8uvAy7l.jpg)

-**Pugrad** is a color gradient generator for Unity that supports commonly-used perceptually uniform colormaps.
+**Pugrad** is a color gradient generator for Unity that provides a set of widely used, perceptually uniform colormaps.

-At the moment, Pugrad supports the following colormaps:
+Currently, Pugrad includes the following colormaps:

-- [Matplotlib colormaps] (Viridis, Plasma, Magma, Inferno)
+- Viridis, Plasma, Magma, and Inferno from the [Matplotlib colormaps]
 - [Turbo]
 - [HSLuv] (repeatable)